HansRen1024/Face-Tracking-Using-CNN-and-Optical-Flow/README.md

+### 2019.01.25 UPDATE

+Many people do not familiar with NCNN, and compile this repo with an error that could not find net.h.
+Please move on https://github.com/Tencent/ncnn to find what is NCNN and how to install it.

 ### 2018.12.20 IMPORTANT UPDATE

 I extremely optimized OpenTLD, all useless contents were removed.
 This time, tracking speed is about **3ms**.
 Besides, I deleted initialization funtion and OpenCV 3.x is supported now.